Mateusz Piskorski

-Mateusz Andrzej Piskorski (born 18 May 1977) is a far-right Polish politician and publicist.
+Mateusz Andrzej Piskorski (born 18 May 1977) is a Polish politician and publicist.

 Education and professional work

 In 2001, he graduated in Political Science from the University of Szczecin.
 In January 2011, he received his doctorate at the Faculty of Political Science and Journalism of Adam Mickiewicz University in Poznań for a dissertation was titled "Samoobrona in Polish political party system".

 In 2002, he became a lecturer at the University of Szczecin.
 He worked there until 2005.
 He also lectured at the Collegium Balticum and the High School of Pedagogy in Szczecin and, in 2007, returned to the University of Szczecin.
 In 2008, he was elected a president of the "Society for Polish–Venezuelan Partnership".
 He also became the president of the board of Nord Media Press and worked at polish NBC.
 From December 2009 to December 201, he was deputy director of Polish Radio Euro.
 He was a lecturer at the Jan Długosz University in Częstochowa.

 Piskorski was a co-founder in 2007 of the European Center of Geopolitical Analysis (Europejskie Centrum Analiz Geopolitycznych - ECAG), a pro-Eurasianism Polish thinktank dealing with issues of geopolitics.
-It publishes books, organizes conferences and runs portal geopolityka.org.
-His texts were published among others in the Polityka Narodowa, Obywatel, Myśl Polska and Myśl.pl.